nais/doc/docs/observability/logs/README.md

 Administrators of Kibana will create a role for your team with read rights to those logs.
 Whoever is in the AD-group (created in step 1) will get the Kibana role, and can thus read all logs produced by apps belonging to the nais-team.

-Ask in the [#atom](https://nav-it.slack.com/archives/C7TQ25L9J) Slack channel to connect the AD-group to your nais-team.
+Ask in the [#atom](https://nav-it.slack.com/archives/C7TQ25L9J) Slack channel to connect the AD-group (created in step 1) to your nais-team.

 ### 3 Put people into the AD-group